 WiFi and cell service – with the proper equipment – provide excellent internet if close enough to the hotspot / shore.
 But once out of the hot spot range, and cruising 10 miles or beyond from shore, your only option for internet is satellite.

-While the most steady internet service available while boating, and available pretty much anywhere, satellite internet dishes and services come with a heavy price tag – substantially more than any other option.
+While the most steady boat internet service, and available pretty much anywhere, satellite internet dishes and services come with a heavy price tag – substantially more than any other option.
 If you rarely venture offshore, your WiFi and cell internet solutions will be more than good enough, but if you can afford it, and would like to stay connected while traveling significant distances offshore, then satellite is the way (and only way) to go.

 To give you a rough estimate on the cost of the equipment and monthly charge for service, please see the table below.
 We carry KVH, Intellian and Iridum dishes, so if interested in adding satellite internet service to your boat or yacht, please contact us or chat with us below for best pricing.